XxZeroGravityxX/XxZeroGravityxX/README.md

 👀 I use mainly Python for any project and I'm currently developing data science projects and some automation ones too.

-I'm looking to cooperate in any of the fields above or a new one to learn new tools and topics.
+I'm looking to colaborate in any of the fields above or a new one to learn new tools and topics.

 📫 How to reach me: www.linkedin.com/in/ignacioa-sanchezb